Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 Always choose 100% cold-pressed or cold-processed oils.
 This is one of the primary characteristics of a pure, natural product.

-A great example is the awesome Castor Oil provided by Kate Blanc on amazon.
+A great example is this awesome Castor Oil on amazon.
 The price is fair and this product is certified 100% natural, comes with an eyelash and eyebrow kit, and penetrates root-to-tip for thicker-looking lashes.
+We love it 🙂

 Sweet Almond Oil: The good old almond oil

-Extracted from sweet almond kernels, almond oil is known to be a rich source of monosaturated fats, vitamin E, magnesium, calcium, and other nutrients that can promote eyelash growth.
+Extracted from sweet almond kernels, almond oil is a rich source of monosaturated fats, vitamin E, magnesium, calcium, and other nutrients that can promote eyelash growth.

 When applied to your lashes, it strengthens them and protects them from damage and breakage.
 It is also a strong moisturizer and conditioner.